 Frequent Stops when Traveling with a Dog

 We find it’s best to stop every couple of hours–and to be clear this means a stop where Doggo can get out and walk around some whenever possible (rest stops are preferable to gas stations, and parks or short hikes are most preferable of all!)
-This isn’t as easy if you’re traveling through more urban environments but any time you can stop at a rest stop where there is at least a little grass where the pup can get out and run helps (it’s also good for us to get out and stretch our legs!)
+This isn’t as easy if you’re traveling through more urban environments.
+But any time you can stop where there is at least a little grass where the pup can get out and run helps (it’s good for us to get out and stretch our legs too!)

 Don’t forget the pups need stops to potty and for snacks and water too, just like us!